ealmloff/rsx2/README.md

 # RSX 2.0

 UI is hard, we make it easier.
-RSX 2.0 takes your natrual language and turns it into code with an ad
+RSX 2.0 takes your natrual language and turns it into code with an advanced AI we call MT (monkey with a typewriter)

 ```rust
 use dioxus::prelude::*;